PluralKit/PluralKit/docs/content/user-guide.md

     but I'm still latched! (this also is sent from Alice via autoproxy) [hello, this is Joanne, using autoproxy and a surround tag] still Jo on latch!
-    J: I could use my prefix or surround tags if I want, but don't have to because the last time I used a tag, I used mine (Jo's)
+    j: I could use my prefix or surround tags if I want, but don't have to because the last time I used a tag, I used mine (Jo's)
     \\now I'm clearing latch; this is from @Craig#5432 and now new messages will be from @Craig#5432 because latch is cleared